Unsolved case

 Peshawar church bombing

 On 22 September 2013, a twin suicide bombing occurred at All Saints Church in Peshawar, Pakistan.
-According to Wikipedia's summary of the event, 127 people were killed and more than 250 were injured, making it the deadliest attack on the Christian minority in Pakistan's history.
+127 people were killed and more than 250 were injured, making it the deadliest attack on the Christian minority in Pakistan's history.

 The attack unfolded when two suicide bombers first shot two security guards at the church, killing one and injuring the other.
 When police intervened, one of the bombers detonated his device.
 The second bomber then entered the church itself and detonated his bomb inside.
 A separate account indicates the blast occurred as worshippers had gathered for a free meal of rice near the church's front lawn.
 The force of the explosions left holes in the church walls and shattered windows in nearby buildings.
 The bodies of the attackers were identified and sent for forensic examination; their suicide vests reportedly contained 6 kilograms (13 lb) of explosives each.